+Detection of viral-associated proteins

 Comparing sequence composition of contigs to existing annotated metagenomic information can also give us insight into the functional capacity of viruses: and begin to suggest interactions with host bacteria within the complex community of the nearshore waters of Lake Michigan.
-The BLAST hits to phage species produced by the Metavir analyses for each of the nine viromes were aggregated and used to generate ORFs in GeneMarkS.
-The number of hits per annotated function varied considerably (91±635).
+The BLAST hits to phage species produced by the Metavir analyses for each of the nine viromes were aggregated by function (based upon their annotated protein product).
+The number of BLAST hits per annotated function varied considerably (91±635).
 Those functions with the greatest number of hits were further investigated.
 As expected, and again, as is typical of similar datasets, the majority of generated ORFs were assigned to hypothetical proteins (Table 2).
 For those ORFs which returned more descriptive hits (including DNA helicases, DNA integrases, DNA polymerases, portal proteins, structural proteins and the large subunit of terminases), all were observed to belong to those proteins most prevalent in single annotated phage genomes [43].
 Interestingly, integrases are highly ubiquitous, and can be shared by phages, whereas previous bioinformatic analysis [43], found that many of these functions are phage-specific, including the large subunit of terminases, portal proteins, and structural proteins.
 Other phage-specific ORFs frequently present within annotated viral genomes, for example the cro/cI repressor (important in lytic and lysogenic development [44] and homing HNH endonucleases (important in lateral transfer [45]) were also identified in the Metavir hits, albeit far fewer in number (1315 and 3855, respectively).
 This suggests a strong representation throughout our dataset, and others (REFs), of phage/prophage populations, as opposed to genes shared by hosts/phage present in bacterial DNA.

 Virus-Host dynamics

 The dependence of viral species on their host(s) for propagation mandates that environmental phages and their hosts should be closely associated in the wild.
 The use of metagenomic techniques to examine community diversity can be a powerful technique, however, few studies have begun to link the information generated from viromic datasets to phage/host interactions: a crucially important aspect of the impact that phages have on the environment.
 The often cyclical battle between virus and host can reduce the population of either below the threshold able to be detected via direct whole genome sequencing.
 Moreover, lysogenic phage present within the environment cannot be directly assessed via the isolation strategy employed here.
 Through direct identification of the bacterial taxa present within a sample it is possible to ascertain if viral taxa predicted by, for instance, BLAST are likely to be present within a sample.
 In previous work [30], the same waters investigated here for viral presence were assessed using a metagenetic survey of 16S rRNA (Figure 5 Left Panel).
-For each of the viral taxa identified using the BLAST classification tool in Metavir, the host species was identified (Supplemental Table X).
+For each of the viral taxa identified using the BLAST classification tool in Metavir, the host species was identified (Table S1).
 Putative relative abundances of host species were then calculated based upon the number of hits to a particular viral strain (Figure 5 Right Panel).